This 3-ingredient “Are You Kidding Me Cake” is quick, moist, and endlessly customizable. Get fun twists, topping ideas, and a foolproof recipe!

 In my case, I happened to have yellow cake mix on hand and only one can of pie filling in the house. . .apple.

-But I’ve never made an apple “Are You Kidding Me” cake and decided to give it a try.
+But I’ve never made a simple apple “Are You Kidding Me” cake and decided to give it a try.

 Cake Ingredients